 During the 2017-2018 academic year, Austin Prep celebrated the 25 year milestone of admitting young women.
 As part of the efforts to celebrate that milestone in the history of Austin Prep, that year's advisory theme was Advancing Excellence: 25 Years of Coeducation.
 Discussions, classroom activities, and guest speakers focused on the contributions of women in our society.

 "During my professional career, I’ve only worked in coeducation and in the students I’ve encountered so far, I’ve found that female students often outshine their male counterparts.
 I’ve encountered more female championship teams, more women elected to positions of student leadership, and more female valedictorians and salutatorians in the graduating class." - Dr. James Hickey, from his September 2017 Convocation remarks.
+During the 2017-2018 academic year, Austin Prep celebrated 25 years of co-education.

 Admissions and Tuition Assistance